mojoD/hack-spi/README.md

 + Create command in Sonic Pi that allows you to play a note using these Soundfont Instruments.
 + Soundfont Instruments should be able to hold a note for any duration unlike regular Samples.
 + Soundfont Instruments should have the basic sample options available.
++ Soundfont Instruments can be played much like using play for synths.
++ Soundfont Instruments can be played by midithru controllers.

 ## Soundfont Instruments Documentation